adrienZ/adrienzaganelli.com/content/blog/free-google-analytics-alternative-quickstart-with-umami-analytics.md

 - 🤑 Self hosted and free (avoid cloud solution)
 - 🍪 RGPD compliant for europeans laws (also avoid the need for cookies banner)
 - 🥷 Bypass ad-blockers
-- 🪽 performant without too much javascript
+- 🪽 Performant without too much javascript
 - 🔓 Open-source is a big plus
 - 🧑🏻‍💻 Developer friendly

-**I choose to go with [Umami analytics](https://umami.is/)**.
+**I chose to go with [Umami analytics](https://umami.is/)**.
 It matches all the of the above !

 Umami tracks page views, custom events, visitor location but you can host it yourself and own your data in your own database.
 It also allows you to work in teams, the UI is translated in many languages, you can share you dashboards and many other [features](https://umami.is/features)... including dark mode 😎.